Health Plans and Influencer Marketing: Things to Consider

 Content needs to be reviewed by a compliance team.

-Talking points would need to be approved before being shared with an influencer.
+Talking points must be approved before being shared with an influencer.

 Content shouldn’t be overly scripted to avoid losing authenticity.